Random Models and the Guarded Fragment: Introduction

 In our formulation, we rely on the notion of a \emph{witness of satisfiability}: a finite combinatorial object—namely, a set of $k$-types satisfying specific closure and consistency properties—that certifies the satisfiability of a sentence.
 Its definition is deferred to Section~\ref{sec:background}; for the present discussion it suffices to know that such a witness can be computed from a satisfiable sentence in $2$-\ExpTime{}~\cite{Gra99,PH23}.
 On this basis we obtain the following constructive guarantee:

-\begin{proposition} There exists a deterministic algorithm with the following property: given a witness of satisfiability $\cW$ for a \GF{}-sentence $\phi$, the algorithm constructs a structure $\fB$ with domain of size $n \in \N$ such that $\fB \models \phi$, where the parameter $n$ satisfies $n = 2^{2^{\,\cO(|\phi|\cdot\log|\phi|)}}$.
-The algorithm runs in doubly exponential time in the length of~$\phi$. \end{proposition}
+\begin{prop} There exists a deterministic algorithm with the following property: given a witness of satisfiability $\cW$ for a \GF{}-sentence $\phi$, the algorithm constructs a structure $\fB$ with domain of size $n \in \N$ such that $\fB \models \phi$, where the parameter $n$ satisfies $n = 2^{2^{\,\cO(|\phi|\cdot\log|\phi|)}}$.
+The algorithm runs in doubly exponential time in the length of~$\phi$. \end{prop}

-\subparagraph*{Related Work.} Beyond Gurevich and Shelah's approach for the Gödel class~\cite{GS83}, the probabilistic method has been employed in several other proofs of the finite model property.
+\subparagraph{Related Work.} Beyond Gurevich and Shelah's approach for the Gödel class~\cite{GS83}, the probabilistic method has been employed in several other proofs of the finite model property.